PaloAltoNetworks/pan-mcp-relay/ARCHITECTURE.md

         - Updates the `ToolRegistry` by connecting to each configured downstream MCP server, listing its tools, and scanning them for security risks.

 2.  **Client Interaction**:
-    - The relay server can be run with either a `stdio` or `sse` transport.
+    - The relay server is invoked with either `stdio` or Streamable HTTP transports.
     - A client connects to the relay server.
     - The client requests the list of available tools by sending a `list_tools` request.
     - The `PanSecurityRelay` handles this request by consulting its `ToolRegistry` and returning a list of all enabled tools.